DataONEorg/dataone-web/content/learning/documentation.md

 ## **Adding Data to Portals**

-_Please see this tutorial video from member node, the Arctic Data Center, for a walkthrough on using portal search filters:_ [_Adding Datasets by Search Query _](https://vimeo.com/414999470 "Adding Datasets by Search Query")
+_Please see this tutorial video from member node, the Arctic Data Center, for a walkthrough on using portal search filters:_ [Adding Datasets by Search Query](https://vimeo.com/414999470 "Adding Datasets by Search Query").

 Navigate to the "Data" tab.
 Here you will see a list of all the datasets across DataONE member nodes.
 In order to populate a portal with the data packages applicable to your needs, narrow the search results using the filters on the left side of the page.
 When you've selected the data you want, hit the yellow save button in the bottom right.